electron/electron/docs/api/sandbox-option.md

 To enable OS-enforced sandbox on `BrowserWindow` or `webview` process with `sandbox:true` without causing entire app to be in sandbox, `--enable-mixed-sandbox` command-line argument must be passed to electron.
+This option is currently only supported on macOS and Windows.

 ```js
 let win